apache/trafficcontrol/docs/source/development/documentation_guidelines.rst

 =======
 When writing documentation, the most important things to remember are:

 - Spell Check.
-Most text editors have this built in (e.g. "F6" in Sublime Text) or have plugins that will do this for you.
+Most text editors have this built in (e.g. :kbd:`F6` in Sublime Text) or have plugins that will do this for you.
 - Proof-Read.
 Spell-checkers won't catch grammatical errors or poor wording, so it's very important to actually proof-read all documentation *before* submitting it in a Pull Request.
 - Make Sure the Documentation Actually Builds.
 Please actually verify the documentation not only builds, but builds *correctly*.
 That means there probably shouldn't be any warnings, no malformed tables etc. and it also means that new documentation is actually accessible once built.
-It's not enough to create a new ``.rst`` file, that file must actually be linked to from some other, already included document.
+It's not enough to create a new :file:`{something}.rst` file, that file must actually be linked to from some other, already included document.
 Some warnings may be considered acceptable, but do be prepared to defend them.
 - Traffic Ops UI is Dead.
 Do not ever create documentation that references or includes images of the Traffic Ops UI.
 That is officially dead now, and if the documentation being created is best made with references to a user-friendly UI, such references, examples and/or images should all be to/of Traffic Portal.

 Formatting
 ----------
 Whenever possible, avoid specifying manual line breaks, except as required by :abbr:`RST (reStructuredText)` syntax.
 Extremely long lines will be wrapped by the user-agent, compiler, or output format as necessary.
 A single blank line may be used to separate paragraphs.
-This means that the 'flow break' character should never need to be used, i.e. no line in the documentation should ever match the regular expression ``^\|$``.
+This means that the 'flow break' character should never need to be used, i.e. no line in the documentation should ever match the regular expression :regexp:`^\\|$`.

 Abbreviations
 """""""""""""
 When using an abbreviation, acronym or initialism for the first time on a page, it **must** be named fully and followed by the abbreviation in parentheses e.g. "Fully Qualified Domain Name (FQDN)".
 Strictly speaking, the *best* way to create an abbreviation is to always fully name it in parentheses immediately following the abbreviation using the ``:abbr:`` :abbr:`RST (reStructuredText)` text role e.g. ``:abbr:`FQDN (Fully Qualified Domain Name)```, but it's not reasonable to expect that of everyone.
-Some abbreviations can be assumed to be understood by the documentation's target audience, and do not need full naming; they are:
+Some abbreviations can be assumed to be understood by the documentation's target audience, and do not need full naming; they are general, basic networking and computing terms including (though not strictly limited to):

+- API
+- CSS
 - DNS
+- HTML
 - HTTP
 - HTTPS
 - IP/IPv4/IPv6
+- ISO
+- JPG
+- JSON
+- PDF
+- PNG
+- RPM
+- SQL
+- SSL
+- SVG
 - TCP
+- TLS
 - UDP
 - URL
 - URI
+- XML
+- YAML

-Please do **not** abbreviate Traffic Control terms e.g. Cache Group, Delivery Service.
+Please do **not** abbreviate Traffic Control terms e.g. :term:`Cache Group`, :term:`Delivery Service`.
 See `Terms`_ for the proper way to use these terms.

 Floating Objects
 """"""""""""""""